Šibenik-Knin County

 Šibenik-Knin County (/sh/; Šibensko-kninska županija /sh/) is a county in southern Croatia, located in the north-central part of Dalmatia.
-The biggest city in the county is Šibenik, which also serves as county seat.
+The biggest city in the county is Šibenik, which also serves as the county seat.
 Other notable towns in the county are Knin, Vodice, Drniš and Skradin.

 The county covers 2984 km^{2}.
 It includes 242 islands and national parks, Krka and Kornati.

 Administrative division

 Šibenik-Knin county is administratively subdivided into: